Iceland is not for the faint-hearted. But it is a fantastic destination for lovers of the great outdoors who can handle a bit of fire and ice.

 At the top of this post is a night shot of the Blue Lagoon, probably Iceland’s best-known swimming spot.
 I would so love to leap right into that steamy water!

 There are plenty of places to swim in this northern island in the Atlantic.

 Here you will find links to some articles with the best of the best pools and hot springs.
 Plus info on a cool Iceland website for swimmers.

 The gorgeous photos here are from the Icelandic Tourism Authority whose website Inspired by Iceland is a great first stop when investigating a trip.

 There’s a page about swimming pools and spas on the Inspired by Iceland website here.

 The Lonely Planet website has some excellent articles to fire up your enthusiasm.

-Also, check out the website Sundlaugar.is which lists swimming pools and hot springs throughout Iceland… and swimming lessons.
+Also, check out the website Sundlaugar.is which lists swimming pools, swimming lessons and hot springs throughout Iceland.
 You can click to read it in English if your Icelandic is rusty.

-There are many open air swimming pools right beside the sea, amongst wonderful scenery.
+There are many open air swimming pools right beside the sea, amongst the most wonderful scenery.

 Iceland can be a super expensive place to visit.
 Find below a Deals Finder box from Booking.com to give you ideas for accommodation and hopefully some well priced places to peruse.